pocketblue/pocketblue/docs/toolbox.md

-### using toolbox on arm linux
+### what is toolbox

+- toolbox is a tool that creates container with any linux distro
+- in toolbox containers you can install any packages from any linux distro
+- if you want to use `dnf` on fedora atomic, it's strongly recommended to use toolbox
-- `toolbox` preinstalled on all fedora atomic images
+- preinstalled on all fedora atomic images

+### what is distrobox

-- `distrobox` is a nice alternative for toolbox, can be installed with `rpm-ostee install distrobox`
+- distrobox is a nice alternative for toolbox
+- can be installed with `rpm-ostee install distrobox`

 ### currently broken on oneplus6

-only work on mipad5, for oneplus6 pocketeblue currenty provides 6.15 linux kernel which have a bug that makes toolbox and distrobox broken, so if you use oneplus6 please wait for us to update kernel
+only work on mipad5, for oneplus6 pocketeblue currently provides 6.15 linux kernel which have a bug that makes toolbox and distrobox broken, so if you use oneplus6 please wait for us to update kernel

 ### fedora